Marines: North Korea

+South Korea

 The Republic of Korea Marine Corps is the marine corps of South Korea.
 It was founded as a reconnaissance force just prior to the start of the Korean War.
 The ROKMC has seen action in several major conflicts.
 Though theoretically it is under the direction of the Chief of Naval Operations for all practical purposes it operates as an independent branch of the military.